sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 The workflow for planned shutdown is as follows -

-   - Taking the case where DPUs 0 and 1 are already in Active state in the HASet.
-SDN controller triggers DPU 0 to gracefully unpair from HA.
+   - Taking the case where DPUs 0 and 1 are already in Active state in the HA set.
+SDN controller triggers DPU 0 to gracefully unpair from HA by updating its HA role to Dead.
    - DPU 0 HA state transitions to Destroying and brings down its BFD session to all NPUs.
 This causes all NPUs to select DPU 1 as Active and send all traffic to DPU 1.
    - DPU 1 HA state transitions to SwitchingToStandalone as it prepares to become Standalone.
    - DPU 0 starts a configurable timer to wait for the network to switchover and at the end of it shuts down HA.